Top-100-Coders/knv2/architecture.md

 This component acts as an interface, allowing the adaptation of Beckn Protocol-specific JSON schemas within the system.
 It ensures seamless integration of Beckn-specific data structures with the internal system, facilitating smooth communication.

-### 6. Database Handler API and MongoDB (Dockerized)
+### 6. Database Handler API and MongoDB
+The Database Handler API interacts with the MongoDB database, managing data operations such as storage and retrieval.
+It ensures efficient management of user credentials and other essential system data stored within MongoDB.
 The Database Handler API, along with MongoDB, has been Dockerized, consolidating both components into a single unit for simplified deployment.
-This Dockerization enables easier management and deployment of MongoDB and its associated API handler within the system.

 ## Conclusion